-- As a church school our foundations for living and learning are the life and teaching of Jesus Christ.
-The message of God's love for all and the Christian values of respect, friendship, love, forgiveness, trust and spirituality are at the heart of all school life. - We are an inclusive school which means we welcome everyone into our school.
-We thrive on diversity. - ❖ We strive to ensure that children are happy here, that they enjoy their education and are given every opportunity to reach their full potential. - We endeavour to provide a caring, safe and engaging environment where individuals feel valued and that they belong.
+As a church school our foundations for living and learning are the life and teaching of Jesus Christ.
+The message of God's love for all and the Christian values of respect, friendship, love, forgiveness, trust, and perseverance are at the heart of all school life.

-Learning
+Mission

-- ❖ At Christ Church we put the wellbeing, development and progress of our children first.
-We help children to become confident and successful learners by discovering their gifts and talents.
-We appreciate hard work, encourage perseverance and resilience and celebrate achievement. - Our mission is to develop independent learners with active and creative minds, a sense of understanding and compassion for others, and the courage to act on their beliefs. - ❖ We seek to engender the joy and wonder of learning by providing a creative and challenging curriculum which makes learning vivid, real, enjoyable and fun.
+- Our mission is to develop independent learners with active and creative minds whilst providing opportunities to reflect and ask some of the "big questions" of life. - We put the wellbeing and spiritual development of our children first, enabling them all to flourish and be the best they can be. - We help children to become confident and successful learners by discovering their gifts and talents.
+We appreciate hard work, encourage perseverance and resilience and celebrate achievement. - We seek to engender the joy and wonder of learning by providing a creative and challenging curriculum using the local community and beyond which makes learning vivid, real, enjoyable and fun. - We promote moral development, aspiration and hope.
+We provide opportunities for our children to engage in social action and be courageous advocates for change in our local, national and global communities. - We develop social growth and an understanding and compassion for others.
+Through the practice of forgiveness and reconciliation we encourage good mental health to enable all to live well together. - We create a school environment that embraces difference where all children are equal.
+We cherish ourselves and each other and form healthy relationships offering respect, kindness and dignity. - We work as a team, listening to children, considering their views and their parents and involving them in decisions that affect them.
+We encourage partnerships with governors, parents, our local parish community and the diocese.
+We promote partnerships locally, nationally and globally in order to become active citizens, global champions and responsible stewards of our world.

-Partnership

-We work as a team, listening to children, considering their views and their parents and involving them in decisions that affect them.
-We encourage partnerships with governors, parents and our local parish community and promote partnerships locally, nationally and globally in order to become active citizens and responsible stewards of our world.